puppetlabs/puppetlabs-pe_quick_data/README.md

 ### Parameters for use with the plan

   output_dir - specifies the directory to collect the data to be retrieved.
   This uses tar and gzip to zip the data into a file and will be left in the output_dir.
-The default directory is /var/tmp/pe_quick_data
+  The default directory is /var/tmp/pe_quick_data.

 ### Required Parameters

-output_dir is a required parameter, but does not need to be included in the command if using the default path
+  output_dir is a required parameter.
+  It does not need to be included in the command if using the default path.

 ## Plan Use Examples